Shopping for home insurance? Waiting until you move may cost you money

 Although recent data suggests that inflation is cooling slightly, it remains elevated and most households are feeling the effects.
 Because different insurers have different rates, you may find a lower premium — and some breathing room in your budget — by shopping around.

 “People say they’re shopping because of price,” Crewdson told Bankrate.
 “The percentage who say they’re shopping because of price has increased throughout the year.”
-Home insurance rates continue to increase in 2023, and just because your current policy was the cheapest option when you initially shopped doesn’t mean it’s the cheapest option now.
+Home insurance rates continue to increase in 2024, with an average annual premium of $2,151 for $300,000 in dwelling coverage.
+Just because your current policy was the cheapest option when you initially shopped doesn’t mean it’s the cheapest option now.
 Shopping around lets you compare rates to find the cheapest home insurance policy for your needs.

 Just consider carefully whether you should cut coverage in an attempt to get a lower rate.
 Goosehead Insurance conducted a study of 2,000 American homeowners and found that 57 percent said they were willing to forgo coverage for a lower rate.